janebuoy/anchors/README.md

 # Anchors
-Anchors is a tool to create and publish self-hosted, geo-located audio walks.
+Anchors is a tool to create and self-publish, geo-located audio walks.

 ## Features